-- In the fanmade RPG Doom: The Rougelike, John Carmack is a secret boss at the end of the game, accessible by nuking the Spider Mastermind while invulnerable.
+- In the fanmade RPG Doom, the Roguelike, John Carmack is a secret boss at the end of the game, accessible by nuking the Spider Mastermind while invulnerable.

-- Buddy Faith, the first corpse in Ace Attorney Investigations, was modeled in a member of the design department.
+- Buddy Faith, the first corpse in Ace Attorney Investigations, was modeled after a member of the design department.

-- The development staff of Dead Space appear on the Ishimura's list of casualties.
+- The development staff of appear on the Ishimura's list of casualties.

 - In Bloodwings: Pumpkinhead's Revenge, the developers appear as the lost souls in the second level.